 Dr. Jeff Yang has extensive practical and hands-on water and environmental engineering experience in the U.S. and overseas.
-He has published more than 58 journal articles and books, and over 100 seminars, conference papers and presentations, mostly during his 12 years working at EPA.
-He holds a patent for detecting water contamination along with three other EPA scientists, and he recently provided assistance on bilateral scientific collaboration between the US and China to protect the environment.
+He has published 76 journal articles and books, and given over 100 seminars, conference papers and presentations, mostly during his 15 years working at EPA.
+He also holds a patent for detecting water contamination events along with three other EPA scientists.
+At EPA, he has provided assistance to various stake holders, and worked on bilateral scientific collaborations between the US and China to protect the environment.

-Dr. Yang has a wide range of research interests in water science.
+Dr. Yang has a wide range of research interests in water science and urban infrastructure development.
 His current focus is on climate change adaptation and sustainable water resources in smart urban growth.

 How does your science matter?

 Science does matter.
 Science matters for environmental protection and for our economy growth in real world application aiming at smart and resilient urban water systems.
 This drives my research at EPA.

 Can a technological pathway be developed through effective adaptation to satisfy desired urban development and while adapting to environmental constraints in climate and water availability?
 And how to use existing, or new technologies (e.g., sensors and data analytics, adaptive planning) to transform existing water systems and urban infrastructure of large footprints to be smarter and more resilient?

 Such questions challenge many of us – engineers and scientists.
 Finding the answers requires innovative thinking and science infusion or integration.